ericduran/algo_ds/README.md

 This is just a collection of random problems I've been doing.

-This isn't organized yet, and it's just a giant dump of what was on my computer.
+This is currently a work in progress, and it's just a giant dump of what was on my computer.

+The repo has a bunch of problems not currently listed in the readme.

 I'll be organizing it and adding more problems.